cloudify-cosmo/cloudify-agent-packager/README.md

 - `management_modules` - a `dict` of management modules to install into the package.
 If omitted, the original cloudify-manager code will be downloaded and all management modules will be installed from there.
 See below for a list of current management modules.
 If `none` is set (per module), it will not be installed.
 Set `none` with extra care!
 - `additional_modules` - a `dict` of additional modules to install into the package.
 This is where you can add your plugins.
 - `output_tar` - Path to the tar file you'd like to create.
+- `keep_venv` - Whether to keep the virtualenv after creating the tar file or not.
+Defaults to false.

 #### Base Modules: